 THE DENIAL OF DEATH

-It is the year 1969, and Ernest Becker has just been relieved of duty as a teaching professor for the third time in his academic career.
-Three years on, he is diagnosed with colon cancer and would spend the next two years of his life bedridden with little hope given the prognosis was fatal.
-Within the period between diagnosis and death, Becker writes a book about death, gifting the world with a Pulitzer-winning book titled “The Denial Of Death” which will change the world of Psychiatry for generations to come.
+It is the year 1969, and Ernest Becker had just been relieved of duty as a teaching professor for the third time in his academic career.
+Three years on, he is diagnosed with colon cancer and would spend the next two years of his life bedridden with little hope as the prognosis was fatal.
+Within the period between diagnosis and death, Becker writes a book about death.
+G

 THE TERROR OF DEATH

 Ernest Becker will call this phenomenon, the Terror of Death.
 Being honest, I am scared of dying.
-And you probably are too.
+And you probably might be too.
 Death scares the shit out of all of us.
 Becker argues eternalism has been built into our biology.
 We want to live forever.
-To do this, mankind goes into “self-preservation” mode – a deliberate effort against disintegration a.k.a take action to survive as long as possible.
+To do this, mankind goes into “self-preservation mode” – a deliberate effort against disintegration a.k.a take action to survive as long as possible or at worst outlive our existence.

 Then is where shit hits the roof.
 Many people repress this gift of nature consciously.
 Many people do not come to terms with the reality of their mortality.
 People do not want to talk about death.
-Ignoring it becomes a safer option and will gladly shove a middle finger when it comes up.
+Ignoring the idea of dying one day becomes a safer option and will gladly shove a middle finger when it comes up.
 But then, should this be?

 I went home, in deep thought.
 What if this was the last time, I ever get to talk to someone?
 What if this was the last time, I ever took a walk home?
 Was I prepared for this reality?

-Pre-tragedy, I was this guy who was taking life casually, occasionally writing blog posts, occasionally calling the family to tell them how much I love them, eating just about anything and animalistic in nature in pursuit of pleasure.
+Pre-tragedy, I was this guy who was taking life casually, occasionally writing blog posts, occasionally calling the family to tell them how much I love them, eating just about anything and animalistic in the pursuit of pleasure.

-Post-tragedy, I am giving quality fucks about what is most important in my life: family, real friends, my health, my spirituality, my blog.
-In essence, things that give meaning to my life.
+Post-tragedy, I am giving quality fucks about what is most important in my life: family, real friends, my health, my spirituality, my blog, my whole existence.
+In essence, things that give true meaning to my life.
 And all it took was the reality of confronting my mortality.
 I was going to die someday.
 I had no surety of how long that will be.

 In truth, it could be by a plane crash, cancer, heck every calorie we take in could be pushing us towards our demise.
 There really is no much time.